Tooflex/davinci-resolve-mcp/README.md

 ## Requirements

-- DaVinci Resolve 18.0 or newer
+- DaVinci Resolve Studio 18.0 or newer
 - Python 3.10 or newer
 - Access to the DaVinci Resolve scripting API